Implications of the Trump/Ukraine Timeline

 When were the funds released and what were the circumstances surrounding their release?
 Answer: The administration released the aid on Sept.
 12 as lawmakers led by Sen. Dick Durbin (D-IL) threatened legislation to force Trump to release the aid.
 Sen. John Kennedy (R-LA) was also on board with Durbin, stating, “We support Ukraine.
 Period.
 End of discussion.”
 While that effort was bipartisan, it was Democrat led.
 Why were Democrats so keen on making sure these funds were given to Ukraine?
 That’s not yet clear.

 But we also know that the funds were release after news broke that a “whistleblower” had contacted the inspector general of the intelligence community to file a complaint over a phone call in which Trump was alleged to have made a problematic “promise” to a foreign leader.
 It has since been learned that this “whistleblower,” who has ties to Democrats, came by the information “secondhand.”

 Clearly, there are many questions that need to be answered, and Trump, who has explicitly denied having engaged in any quid pro quo with Zelensky, might do well to preemptively release the transcript of the call in question.
 Should Trump’s description of the conversation be accurate, it would certainly take a lot of wind out of the Democrats’ impeachment hysteria — even if House Speaker Nancy Pelosi is strategically floating the idea.
-But Demo operatives have likely already seen the conversation transcript and think they can spin it up in order to divert attention from Joe Biden’s “Ukraine problem.”
+But Dem operatives have likely already seen the conversation transcript and think they can spin it up in order to divert attention from Joe Biden’s “Ukraine problem.”

-Central to the Demos’ claim is that Trump was using his office to undermine Biden’s campaign.
+Central to the Democrats’ claim is that Trump was using his office to undermine Biden’s campaign.
 But, why would Trump demand that Zelensky dig up dirt on Biden when all the dirt on both Joe and Hunter Biden was already public?
 It would seem that concern over corruption would be a more likely Trump motive.
 Could the newly elected Ukrainian president’s government be trusted to take $400 million in aid and allocate it to the Ukrainian military, or would it be siphoned off into the overseas bank accounts of various corrupt Ukrainian government officials?